kara-krzystan/react-portfolio/README.md

 ## Description

-For this challenge, I was asked to create a portfolio of my web development projects using React.
+For this challenge, I was asked to create a portfolio of my student web development projects using React.
 *Placeholders are acceptable, as this site will be updated as the course progresses*

 ## User Story